freevariable/Sydneus-Serverless-Astrophysics/README.md

 - Handle security (this API is not supposed to accessible from the Internet, but to be called from a web server or from an application server)

 ## Live demo here! (see documentation below)
 A disc of radius 6.0 light years around star 198:145:H8a is fully accessible in sandbox mode.
+It has a few stars only and a few planets.
 Please note that the sandbox does not make calls to the backend, its data are stored in a local cache.

 **The sandbox API URL is subject to change, check it out regularly**